 The Query Config allows you to group multiple accounts, making it easier to view centralized insights in your Looker Studio dashboard. |

 - The Adding New Query Configuration dialog box will appear.
-Name the query config, select (from the list of enabled) accounts from the dropdown, and specify the type of GSC report you need from the list of options – Analytical Report, Sitemap Report and URL inspection Report.
-Once done, click Save.
+Give your query a name, choose an account from the list of enabled accounts, and pick the type of GSC report you need â Analytical Report, Sitemap Report, or URL Inspection Report.
+When youâre done, click Save.

-- You’ve successfully created a new configuration, which you can now use to extract data for your Looker Studio reports.
+- Youâve successfully created a new configuration, which you can now use to extract data for your Looker Studio reports.

 Step 3: Create your Google Search Console Report with TMR in Looker Studio